 - POLIO – In the US, 696 cases have been reported from 46 states.
 Most of these occurred in travelers returning from endemic areas of the Caribbean, South America, Pacific Islands, or Asia, however 6 locally acquired cases were identified in Florida.

-- MIDDLE EAST RESPIRATORY SYNDROME (MERS) – After a major outbreak during the spring, only 1 new case has been identified in Saudi Arabia have tapered off in July.
+- MIDDLE EAST RESPIRATORY SYNDROME (MERS) – After a major outbreak during the spring, only 1 new case has been identified in Saudi Arabia during August.

-- MEASLES – The US measles outbreak reached 585 cases through July 25 and leveling off to 592 through August 28.
+- MEASLES – The US measles outbreak has tapered off with 585 cases through July 25 and leveling off to 592 through August 28.

-- WEST NILE VIRUS – As of July 22, West Nile Virus infection has been identified in 35 individuals in the US.
-46% had meningitis or encephalitis.
+- WEST NILE VIRUS – As of August 26, West Nile Virus infection has been identified in 297 individuals in 44 states in the US.
+47% had meningitis or encephalitis.
 Most cases have been in the west and midwest.

 Edited by: Dr. Bob Kanter